kaitlynchau/ConcertCompass/README.md

     * Integrate ESLint into my workflow, which is a code analysis tool to check Javascript code for format, syntax and code style violations.
 This helps ensure that my code is readable and clean.
 * (6 points) Spotify API
    * Use Spotify API to gather information about concert artists and data from the user.
+* (3 points) Build Tools : Makefile
+   * Used Makefile to automate linting and compilation process.
 11 points total out of 10 required points